hazelcast/hazelcast/site/docs/sql/imap-connector.md

 ### JSON serialization

-You don't have to provide any options for the JSON format, but since Jet can't automatically determine the column list, you must explitictly specify it:
+You don't have to provide any options for the JSON format, but since Jet can't automatically determine the column list, you must explicitly specify it:

 ```sql